-“The 7 Habits of Highly Effective People” was named one the most influential books about self development ,leadership, business, and management by several expert committees and has sold over 15 million copies.
-The seven habits cover a wide array of areas in our lives, and each habit has a different way that it can improve your well being and levels of success today.
+“The 7 Habits of Highly Effective People” was named one of the most influential books about self-development, leadership, business, and management by several expert committees and has sold over 15 million copies.
+The seven habits cover a wide array of areas in our lives, and each habit has a different way that it can improve your well-being and levels of success today.

 About Stephen R. Covey

-The list of Stephen R. Covey’s achievements and activities is as lengthy as it is impressive.
-He was a leadership and organizational expert, a speaker, an author and much more.
+The list of Stephen R. Covey’s achievements and activities is as long as it is impressive.
+He was a leadership and organizational expert, a speaker, an author, and much more.

 The next step is the transition from independence to interdependence.
 This step is explained in Habits 4-6.
 Covey explains the necessity of this shift as follows:

 “Interdependence is more effective than dependence and even independence.
 But in order to reach interdependence, you will first have to become independent.”

 Covey’s point that he tries to drive home with those habits is that everything works better when you are working with a team, however, to be a successful team member, you must be able to function as an independent entity.

 The last habit is about continual improvement and gives us a blueprint for implementing the six other habits into our life.

 Habit 1: Be Proactive

 You can either be a victim of your circumstances or you can take full responsibility for your life.
 Your response to any given situation is entirely within your control.
 Covey describes this in a wonderful way as he explains that reactive people are driven by circumstances and proactive people are driven by values.
 The key is to become self-aware.